 Last month, we were invited up to the newly opened Great Wolf Lodge in Gurnee, Illinois north of Chicago.
 If you’re unfamiliar, there are 18 Great Wolf Lodges in the US.
 They’re family resorts with indoor waterparks and other fun activities for families.
+Keep in mind prices and policies vary by GWL location.

 It was a bit of a hike for us from Indianapolis (5 hours) but the boys did really well in the car to and from Gurnee.